 In the present study, CD patients had high levels of serum food-specific IgG antibodies compared to UC patients and HCs.
 Most (90.72%) of the CD patients had higher levels of IgG antibodies, similar to previous findings[17].
 Both CD and UC patients also had more IgG-positive food items and higher sensitivity.
 Similar results were reported by Cai et al[17], who found that IBD patients were sensitive to multiple food antigens.
 Food allergy was once thought to play a part in the progression of IBD[38].
-However, food-specific IgE was not found in patients with CD in the studies by Huber et al[39] and Bartůnková et al[40].
+However, food-specific IgE was not found in CD patients in the studies by Huber et al[39] and Bartůnková et al[40].
 In the present study, 57.1% of UC patients, 65.2% of CD patients, and 60% of HCs had detectable specific IgE to different food antigens, but these values were not statistically significant.

-A study showed that the common food allergens which caused positive IgG in CD patients were egg (73.3%), rice (56.7%), corn (56.7%), tomato (46.7%) and soybean (43.3%).
+A study showed that the common food allergens that caused positive IgG in CD patients were egg (73.3%), rice (56.7%), corn (56.7%), tomato (46.7%) and soybean (43.3%).
 In addition, the frequent food allergens in UC patients were egg (81.0%), rice (14.3%), corn (14.3%), tomato (9.5%) and milk (9.5%).
 The corresponding food allergens in HCs were egg (69.3%), milk (14.8%), and crab (14.8%)[17].
 In the present study, the most common food-specific IgG antibodies detected in CD patients were against tomato in 80.68% of patients, followed by corn in 69.32%, egg in 63.64%, rice in 61.36%, soybean in 46.59%, milk in 19.32%, wheat in 17.65%, and codfish in 13.64% of patients.
 The most common food-specific IgG antibodies detected in UC patients were egg (60.87%), corn (47.83%), tomato (47.83%), rice (26.09%), soybean (21.74%), milk (21.34%), codfish (17.39%), and wheat (8.7%).
 The most common food-specific IgG antibodies detected in HCs were egg (66.7%), milk (28.6%), and corn (19%).
 Collectively, these data suggest that both IBD patients and HCs showed a high level of egg-specific IgG antibodies, while IBD patients may be prone to rice, corn, tomato and soybean intolerance.
 Foods such as rice, wheat, corn, soybean, and tomato are traditional products and some of the most commonly used ingredients in China.
 As such, most Chinese people are frequently exposed to these intestinal antigens.
 No marked changes were observed in beef, shrimp, crab, chicken, pork, or mushroom specific IgG between CD patients and HCs.
 This may be because CD patients subconsciously avoid triggering foods (e.g., beef, shrimp, crab, chicken, pork, and mushroom) to alleviate the antibody response.

-Food-specific IgG antibodies are often discovered in IBD patients with small intestine, which might be related to lactose malabsorption[17,41].
+Food-specific IgG antibodies are often discovered in IBD patients whose small intestine is affected, which might be related to lactose malabsorption[17,41].
 A survey showed that IgG-positive IBD patients had higher mean levels of ESR and high sensitivity-CRP and had severe disease activity[26].
 In our study, there was no significant difference in the CDAI and Mayo score between the positive and negative IgG antibody subgroups.
 The multiple positive allergens group had a higher CDAI/Mayo score compared with the single positive allergen group.
 In addition, the food-specific IgG-positive group had higher levels of inflammatory biomarkers, such as ESR and CRP, leukocyte count, and platelet count compared to the food-specific IgG-negative group, although no significant differences were observed.